We think this movie stands out for:

 Is it any good?

 This true story of a boy from a small town who dreams of becoming a rocket scientist is one the best films of the past year and one of the best family movies ever made.
 We know from the beginning where the story is going, just as we knew with Rocky.
 The triumph of the underdog is one of literature's most enduring themes.
 As long as it is done well, audiences are happy to go along.
-It is never done better than it is here.
+It is never done better than it is here in October Sky.
 The script, the production design, and the acting are all superb.

 Gyllenhaal's expressive eyes show his simultaneous longing for the stars and for his father's approval.
 Cooper makes a role that could have been a one-dimensional tyrant multi-layered and complex, even sympathetic.
 Plot twists that might seem heavy-handed or melodramatic work because we know they really happened, and because these characters make us believe.
 We care so deeply about them that when we see real home movie footage of the real-life Homer's experiments we feel as though they are a part of our family.

-Families can talk about how Homer, not a great student and not especially strong in math, becomes so inspired by an idea that he begins to think in new ways.
+Families can talk about how in October Sky, Homer, not a great student and not especially strong in math, becomes so inspired by an idea that he begins to think in new ways.
 Has that ever happened to you?

 Why it was hard for John to support Homer's ambitions?
 Why did his mother see it differently?
 Do you think Homer made the right choice in going to work in the mine -- and in leaving it?

 How does the movie portray the way that "nerds" are treated in school?
 Do you think people are evaluated differently in school from how they are once they get out?